iros/patternfills/README.md

 `grunt render` or simply `grunt`.

-The files will be built and put into the `build` folder.
+The files will be built and put into the `public` folder.
 If you don't intend to customize the patterns or add new ones, you can simply look at the generated code and use it for your own needs.

 ## How do patterns work?